 Symptoms include an eruption of blisters on the trunk of the body, usually along a peripheral nerve, with fever, itching, weakness, chills, and sometimes nausea.
 Uncomfortable feelings usually continue even after blisters are gone.

 After a person recovers from chickenpox, the virus stays dormant in the body.
 The virus can reactivate years later, causing shingles.
 Why does the virus become active after 20 or 30 years?
 The most common cause of shingles in adults is a reaction to medication.
 Other causes include food allergies (especially dairy, shell fish, wheat, and MSG), food additives, preservatives, over chlorinated water, stress, adrenal or liver exhaustion, histamine reaction, poor circulation, constipation, and high doses of caffeine.
 Shingles can be a very painful condition but medicinal herbs can help!

 There are several herbal remedies that can help prevent, soothe, and heal shingles.
 Licorice, echinacea, and flax seed oil may help if taken regularly.
-Herbs that help protect and heal the nerves also help shingles.
+Medicinal herbs that help protect and heal the nerves also help shingles.
 St. John's Wort, red clover, nettle, and ginseng are some of the most well known.

 The essential amino acid lysine is known to reduce the severity of shingles outbreaks.
 Foods that contain a significant amount of lysine include legumes, watercress, soybeans, carob, spinach, meat, eggs, fish, and cheese (especially parmesan).

 Cayenne pepper is also known to reduce the pain from shingles.
 Cayenne should be taken in capsule form, added to food, and applied as cream.
 Powdered red pepper can be mixed into any body lotion or moisturizing cream.
 Apply to blisters several times a day.
 (Test first on a small area of skin.
 If irritation becomes worse, discontinue use.)
 Capsaicin compounds in the pepper bring relief by blocking pain signals from nerves just under the skin.
 Do not get cayenne pepper in the eyes or on mucus membranes.